Japanese invasion of Sakhalin

-The invasion of Sakhalin was the last land battle of the Russo-Japanese War, and took place from 7 July to 31 July 1905.
+The Japanese invasion of Sakhalin was the last land battle of the Russo-Japanese War, and took place from 7 July to 31 July 1905.

 Background

 The invasion and occupation of the island of Sakhalin had been considered by the Japanese government from the early stages of the Russo-Japanese War, and the plan was actively promoted by General Nagaoka Gaishi, a senior member of the Imperial General Headquarters.
 However, the plan was vetoed, primarily due to opposition by the Imperial Japanese Navy.

 On 7 June 1905, shortly after the Battle of Tsushima, U.S. President Theodore Roosevelt met with Japanese diplomat Kaneko Kentarō and the issue was reconsidered.
 Roosevelt agreed with the Japanese assessment that the invasion and occupation of Sakhalin was now necessary, as only the threat of direct loss of Russian territory would bring Tsar Nicholas II to consider a negotiated settlement to the war.

 Japan and Russia had previously shared ownership of Sakhalin; however, the Japanese relinquished their claims in the 1875 Treaty of Saint Petersburg in exchange for undisputed sovereignty over all of the Kuril Islands.
 By 1904, Sakhalin had an estimated 30,000 inhabitants, including around 4,000 Ainu.
 The island was used as a prison and a place of exile for political dissidents, and did not figure prominently in Russian strategic plans.
 The island was noted for its harsh climate, isolation, and the high level of corruption of its ruling bureaucrats, and consequently little investment was made in its defence.

 The Imperial Russian Army had a garrison on Sakhalin with a nominal strength of 7,280 men.
 However, many of these men were conscripted farmers, hunters, or political prisoners with minimal training or equipment.
 Russian General Mikhail Nikolaevich Lyapunov had been a lawyer before the war, and had limited formal military training.

 The Imperial Japanese Army invasion force consisted of 14,000 men of the newly formed IJA 13th Division under General Haraguchi Kensai, supported by a naval force led by Admiral Kataoka Shichirō, consisting of four armored cruisers (under Vice Admiral Dewa Shigetō), four protected cruisers (under Rear Admiral Tōgō Masamichi), four coastal defense ships, nine destroyers and twelve torpedo boats.